tfasz/openvpn-container/Readme.md

 which can be used by the client to setup the VPN config.
 If the client already exists it will just output the config file.

+## Revoke Client Config

+You can revoke a client certificate by running:

+       docker-compose run --rm openvpn ovpn_revokeclient [CLIENT-NAME]

 ## Slack Notifications

 You can configure OpenVPN to call a script on client connect/disconnect.
 An example of a script which posts